Produced by Barry Ashenhurst in 2016

-In 1975 I purchased a Pentax KX camera, an LPL enlarger and a Durst colour enlarger.
+In 1975 I purchased a Pentax KX camera and an LPL B&W enlarger.
 I explored the Great Western Tiers walking tracks during my annual leave,

 and at weekends, drove around in the country with my friends, looking for things to photograph.

-My life changed after I read the book ....
-The World Of Olegas Truchanas.
+My life changed after I read the book The World Of Olegas Truchanas.
 I found it moving.
-It wasn’t only the photographs but his whole attitude to the landscape and life.
+It wasn't only the photographs but his whole attitude to the landscape and to life.

 I'd started shooting weddings on the side so I purchased a Mamiya 6x6 camera for that task.
 By 1978 I'd given up playing football and joined the Deloraine Bushwalking Club.